 Mr. Strikowsky chairs our Insurance Services Group.
 He provides counsel to clients facing exposure to claims involving tort liability, contract disputes, and statutory violation, and litigates before trial and appellate courts.
 He regularly represents a major municipality in claims alleging abuse, assault, constitutional deprivation or negligence.
 He provides counsel to a self-insured program of fleet vehicles and represents construction, real estate, transportation and healthcare companies in liability matters and commercial affairs.
 Mr. Strikowsky has worked for several life sciences companies in the defense of claims alleging defective goods, and has defended claims of toxic exposure, including mass tort matters.
-He specializes in the provision of counsel to insurance companies and policyholders regarding general liability insurance and insurance for property, professional liability, directors and officers, employment -related practices, environmental impairment and health care risks.
+He specializes in the provision of counsel regarding general liability insurance and insurance for property, professional liability, directors and officers, employment -related practices, environmental impairment and health care risks.
 Mr. Strikowsky serves as independent counsel for policyholders and additional insureds that have received reservations of rights from insurance carriers.

 News & Publications

 - Litigation and Legislative Efforts to Implicate Insurance for COVID-19 Losses

 - NY Super Lawyers Named

 - Schnader Attorneys Named to NY Super Lawyers

 - Schnader Attorneys Named to Super Lawyers 2017

 - Many Schnader Attorneys Named to Super Lawyers 2016

 - Super Lawyers Recognizes Many Schnader Attorneys in 2014